juanmcloaiza/astroquery/docs/eso/eso_raw_instrument.rst

 .. tip::

-    Use ``query_main`` when you want to search **across all instruments**, for example to retrieve all observations of a specific source regardless of the instrument used.
+    Use :meth:`~astroquery.eso.EsoClass.query_main` when you want to search **across all instruments**, for example to retrieve all observations of a specific source regardless of the instrument used.

     .. doctest-remote-data::